hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/_examples/affiliated_products_generator.en.md

 **Important Consideration:**

 The provided code snippet doesn't contain error handling for invalid product URLs.
 This is a *major omission* in the original code.
 You should add proper error handling (and test cases for that error handling) to your `AliAffiliatedProducts` class to avoid unexpected behavior or crashes when processing invalid product data.
-My example tests demonstrate how to test for such a situation, but it's not fully applicable without the exception-raising code in the original code.
+My example tests demonStarte how to test for such a situation, but it's not fully applicable without the exception-raising code in the original code.